kovan-testnet/faucet/README.md

 To reduce KETH getting into the hands of malicious parties, a restricted allowance of KETH is available.

-Based on your github activity, various amounts of Koven Ether will be sent based on your *ethereum-related* contributions:
+Based on your github activity, various amounts of Kovan Ether will be sent based on your *ethereum-related* contributions:

 * 1 - No Issues / Repos / Commits
 * 5 - < 2 Issues / Repos / Commits